Thomas Ritchie (journalist): Career

+On July 1, 1807, following the Chesapeake–Leopard affair, he served as secretary of the Richmond meeting to protest the British's "right to search".
+Ritchie was elected as ensign with the Richmond Republican Blues, a military group led by Peyton Randolph and organized to defend Norfolk.
+He also briefly served during the War of 1812 as a lieutenant in a volunteer company.
 Ritchie was a leader of the "Richmond Junto" that controlled the Republican state committee, originally with Ritchie's relatives Spencer Roane and Dr. John Brockenbrough of the Virginia State Bank.
 Richmond was a violent frontier town when Ritchie arrived.
 Controversial rival journalist and Jefferson opponent James T. Callender was found drowned in three feet of water in 1803.
 Nonetheless, Ritchie set up a press and began advocating restrictions on free blacks as well as slave manumissions.
 Lawyer and Richmond Enquirer founding editor Meriwether Jones died in a duel on August 3, 1806.
 John Daly Burk and Skelton Jones (Meriwether's brother) also both died in duels before completing a projected four volume history of Richmond.
 Ritchie editorialized against South Carolina and Georgia reopening the transatlantic slave trade, and later for U.S. intervention in the War of 1812.
 Political rivals also could find themselves excoriated in the press, and even President James Monroe was not immune.
 A faction of the Democratic-Republican party, once nicknamed the quids and thought more radical than Jefferson, grew increasingly pro-slavery, anti-foreigner and anti-Catholic over time.
 Committed to democratic reform in representation of the western counties and full manhood suffrage (for whites), Ritchie promoted the 1829 Virginia state constitutional convention.
 A modernizer, Ritchie came to promote public schools and extensive state internal improvements.